LADSoft/OrangeC/doc/occil.md

 There may be a variety of bugs.

-The sources for this version build independently from the main Orange C branch.
-The include files from the ORANGEC compiler exist in this repository as well, an [Appveyor CI](https://ci.appveyor.com/project/LADSoft/simple-msil-compiler) project uses them and some other static data to build an installation setup file after each checkin.
-All sources in this package have a VS2017 community edition solution.
+The sources for this version are build as part of the main Orange C branch and is build as part of the [Main Orange C CI](https://ci.appveyor.com/project/LADSoft/orangec) to build an installation setup file after each checkin.

 Run the compiler `occil` on a simple C program (`test.c` is included as an example).